A Great Day Whale Watching From Steveston

-Whale Watching With Vancouver Whale Watching
+Whale Watching With Vancouver Whale Watch

 Spotting the Humpback Whale

-On a shallow rock, we could see a large group of sea lions laying soaking up the sun.
-On the shore, those people with great eyes or a good telescopic lens could see a bald eagle sitting in the tree.
-Seeing the one lone bald eagle was interesting but later on this trip we would see dozens and dozens in the Harrison Hills area!
+On a shallow rock, we saw a large group of sea lions as they soaked up the sun.
+On the shore, those people with great eyes or a good telescopic lens saw a bald eagle in the tree.
+Seeing the one lone bald eagle was interesting but later on this trip we saw dozens and dozens in the Harrison Hills area!

 The Pod of Killer Whales